rozlynboutin/microbiome_helper/16S-tutorial-for-CCBC.md

 __`beta_plots/unweighted_unifrac_dm.txt`__: Tab-separated file containing the samples as rows and columns, and their unweighted UniFrac beta diversity distance measures.

 Investigate the "DAY" and "PHASE" metadata categories.
 Compare the weighted and unweighted UniFrac results.
+Which one of these measures separates the samples by PHASE better?

 <details>
   <summary>Reveal sample weighted UniFrac plot output</summary>